top of page

 Heckfield Place – Hampshire, UK

-A Lake Room flooded with early light; gardens to walk when your protagonist makes bad decisions and falcons who may yet inspire a plot twist.
+A Lake Room flooded with early light; gardens to walk when your protagonist makes bad decisions and falcons who may yet inspire a twist of a plot.
 You’ll be free to write one impeccable chapter and be happy to call it a day.

 Amangiri – Utah, USA

-Mesa Suites with private sky terraces, desert stretching endlessly ahead.
-Mornings are for sunrise writing; evenings for firepit readings under a sky too big to ignore.
+Mesa Suites with private sky terraces, a desert stretching endlessly ahead.
+Mornings are for sunrise writing; evenings for firepit conversations under a sky so wide, you can't ignore.
 Amangiri has all the space to make your writer's block dissipate.

 Where Will Your Next Sentence Be Written?